Prior results do not guarantee future outcomes.

 - Assisting federal lawmakers in drafting legislation to streamline project development under NEPA, reform the ESA, and expedite the CWA permitting process.

-- Defended one of North America’s leading railroad companies against the largest CWA citizen suit in U.S. history, with claimed damages of $4 trillion, leading to successful resolution of alleged unpermitted discharges of coal from railcars to waterbodies and wetlands throughout Washington State.
+- Defending one of North America’s leading railroad companies against the largest CWA citizen suit in U.S. history, with claimed damages of $4 trillion, leading to successful resolution of alleged unpermitted discharges of coal from railcars to waterbodies and wetlands throughout Washington State.

-- Defended an international wireless telecommunications company against federal criminal investigations for alleged violations of the ESA, the Migratory Bird Treaty Act, and the Bald and Golden Eagle Protection Act, resulting in a declination of prosecution by the U.S. Department of Justice.
+- Defending an international wireless telecommunications company against federal criminal investigations for alleged violations of the ESA, the Migratory Bird Treaty Act, and the Bald and Golden Eagle Protection Act, resulting in a declination of prosecution by the U.S. Department of Justice.